VonHeikemen/nvim-starter/README.md

 * Next time you start Neovim all plugins will be downloaded automatically.
 After plugins are downloaded restart Neovim.

+* Next time you open Neovim `nvim-treesitter` will install language parsers for treesitter.
+And, `mason.nvim` will download language servers listed in the configuration.
+Use the command `:Mason` to check the download process of language servers.

 ## Keybindings

 Leader key: `Space`.